Harvard-ATG/lts-iiif-ingest-service/README.md

 # IIIF LTS Library
-This will be a Python library to interact with the LTS media ingest solution.
-Functionality to include JWT token generation, interacting with buckets, etc.
+This is a Python library which facilitates interacting with the Harvard LTS (Library Technology Services) media ingest solution, which takes images and metadata and serves them via [IIIF](https://iiif.io/) at scale. `IIIFingest` helps other applications manage ingest credentials, upload images to S3 for ingest, create IIIF manifests, create asset ingest requests, generate JWT tokens for signing ingest requests, and track the status of ingest jobs.

 ## Getting Started